 After breakfast, we say farewell to our guides and the new friends we’ve made on this tour, and our drivers will whisk us back to the Denpasar Airport to embark for our next destinations.

-A local guide will pick you up in Sanur and drive you to Jimbaran where you can relax for the next two nights at an oceanfront resort.
+A local guide will pick you up in Sanur and drive you to Jimbaran where you can relax for the next two nights at an oceanfront resort in an oceanview room.
 Our clifftop resort is known for its sunset views, indoor and outdoor dining options, a small white-sand beach, and a world-class spa.
 There are no pre-scheduled activities, allowing plenty of time to leisurely explore the resort and surrounding area.

 Breakfast at the hotel and a free day of leisure.